-2. Wound Care
+2. WOUND CARE

-- Maintain your operative dressing, loosen bandage if swelling of the foot or ankle occurs. - It is normal for the knee to bleed and swell following surgery - if blood soaks onto the bandage, do not become alarmed - reinforce with additional dressing. - Please maintain Steri-strips in place. - Remove surgical dressing on the second post-operative day - if minimal drainage is present, apply waterproof band-aids over incisions and change daily. - To avoid infection, keep surgical incisions clean and dry - you may shower by placing waterproof Band-Aids over incision areas.
-Please remember to change Band-Aids daily. - NO immersion of operative leg (i.e. bath) Brace may come off to shower.
+- Maintain your operative dressing, loosen bandage if swelling of the foot or ankle occurs. - It is normal for the knee to bleed and swell following surgery - if blood soaks onto the bandage, do not become alarmed - reinforce with additional dressing. - Remove surgical dressing on the second post-operative day - if minimal drainage is present, apply waterproof band-aids over incisions and change daily. - To avoid infection, keep surgical incisions clean and dry - you may shower by placing waterproof Band-Aids over incision areas. - Please remember to change Band-Aids daily. - NO immersion of operative leg (i.e. bath) \Brace may come off to shower.

-3. Medication
+3. MEDICATIONS

-- Do not drive a car or operate machinery while taking the narcotic medication - Pain medication is injected into the wound and knee joint during surgery - this will wear off within 8-12 hours. - Most patients will require some narcotic pain medication for a short period of time. - Primary Medication = Norco (Hydrocodone) - Take 1-2 tablets every 4-6 hours as needed - Max of 12 pills per day - Plan on using it for 2 to 5 days, depending on level of pain - Do NOT take additional Tylenol (Acetaminophen) while taking Norco or Vicodin. - Common side effects of the pain medication are nausea, drowsiness, and constipation - to decrease the side effects, take medication with food. - If constipation occurs, consider taking an over-the-counter laxative such as prune juice, Senekot, Colace (or Periocolase), or MiraLAX. - If you are having problems with nausea and vomiting, contact the office to possibly have your medication change, email/call Dr. Collon. - For nausea, take prescribed Zofran / Phenergan.

-- Ibuprofen 600-800mg (i.e., Advil) may be taken in between the narcotic pain medication to help smooth out the postoperative "peaks and valleys", reduce overall amount of pain medication required, and increase the time intervals between narcotic pain medication usage.
+- Do not drive a car or operate machinery while taking the narcotic medication\ - Pain medication is injected into the wound and knee joint during surgery - this will wear off within 8-12 hours. - Most patients will require some narcotic pain medication for a short period of time. - Primary Medication = Norco (Hydrocodone) - Take 1 - 2 tablets every 4 - 6 hours as needed - Max of 12 pills per day - Plan on using it for 2 to 5 days, depending on level of pain - Do NOT take additional Tylenol (Acetaminophen) while taking Norco or Vicodin. - Common side effects of the pain medication are nausea, drowsiness, and constipation - to decrease the side effects, take medication with food. - If constipation occurs, consider taking an over-the-counter laxative such as prune juice, Senekot, Colace (or Periocolase), or MiraLAX. - If you are having problems with nausea and vomiting, contact the office to possibly have your medication change, email/call Dr. Collon. - For nausea, take prescribed Zofran / Phenergan. - Ibuprofen 600-800mg (i.e., Advil) may be taken in between the narcotic pain medication to help smooth out the postoperative "peaks and valleys", reduce overall amount of pain medication required, and increase the time intervals between narcotic pain medication usage.

-4. Activity
+4. ACTIVITY

-- MUST USE CRUTCHES to maintain TOE TOUCH/HEEL TOUCH weight bearing x 6-8 weeks. - Elevate the operative leg to chest level whenever possible to decrease swelling. - Do Not place pillows under knees (i.e., do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle to elevate leg. - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing) over the first 7-10 days following surgery. - Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks. - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable.
+- You may bear weight as tolerated and work on ROM as tolerated. - Elevate the operative leg to chest level whenever possible to decrease swelling. - Do not place pillows under knees (i.e., do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle to elevate leg. - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing) over the first 7-10 days following surgery. - Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks. - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable.

-5. Brace
+5. BRACE